Home support for families with many childrenClosed

 The application was submitted by a household comprised of five members with two parents (or one parent and his/her partner) and three children (no children with disability).
 Average taxable income of the household in 2022 per month was EUR 1250 (accordingly, EUR 250 per household member in one month).
 The size of the current dwelling is 60 m2.
 The application corresponds to the objective established by the regulation.

 5. Approval or denial of applications

 Large families are in great need of Home Support.
-Therefore, the volume of submitted applications has always been higher than the amount allocated by the state to KredEx for supporting the families.
-This is why we have thus far been unable to approve all applications that have been declared compliant.
+Therefore, the volume of submitted applications has mostly been higher than the amount allocated by the state to KredEx for supporting the families.
+This is why it has not always been possible to approve all applications that have been declared compliant.

 KredEx approves applications,

 - starting from the application with the highest overall score and